jinudaniel/emerald/_posts/2017-12-21-Intro-to-Python.md

 #### Strings:
 Strings in Python are identified as a contiguous set of characters represented in the quotation marks.
 Python allows for either pairs of single or double quotes.
-Subsets of strings can be taken using the slice operator ([ ] and [:] ) with indexes starting at 0 in the beginning of the string and working their way from -1 at the end.
+Subsets of strings can be taken using the slice operator ([[:]) with indexes starting at 0 in the beginning of the string and working their way from -1 at the end.

 {% highlight python linenos %}
 str = 'Hello World!'